npilk/hacker-yardage/readme.md

 Thanks for checking out Hacker Yardage!
 I built this tool because I wanted to make yardage books for some of my favorite golf courses, but it took way too long to draw out each hole and measure all the distances I cared about.
 Hacker Yardage should make it easy for anyone to create yardage books - see below for step-by-step instructions.

-If you use and like the tool, I'd appreciate your support by buying me a coffee.
-Or, you can check out the merchandise available at https://www.storebrand.golf/.
+If you use and like the tool, I'd appreciate your support by [buying me a coffee](https://www.buymeacoffee.com/elementninety3).

 This project wouldn't be possible without OpenStreetMap - please support them as well.